Who or what inspired you to pursue a career in music and who or what have been the most important influences on your musical life and career?

 Which performances/recordings are you most proud of?

-Last year I recorded Benjamin Britten’s “Nocturnal after John Dowland”.
+In 2021 I recorded Benjamin Britten’s “Nocturnal after John Dowland”.
 It’s about the only time I’ve done a recording where I listen back months later and am still happy with it!

 Which particular works/composers do you think you perform best?